simpleanalytics/docs/_docs/36_legal/04_compliance-faq.md

 **Simple Analytics does not require a privacy notice**.
 Our customers are not controllers of personal data and are not required to provide any information under Art.
 13 GDPR, as the provision only applies to the data controller.

 For the same reason, it is not mandatory to include Simple Analytics in a website’s privacy policy.
 We still encourage our customers to do so to be as transparent as possible.
-[This page](/your-privacy-policy)

 ### How can I add Simple Analytics to my privacy policy?

 Adding us to your privacy policy is not strictly necessary, but we still encourage you to do so in order to be as transparent as possible with your visitors.
 This is a template you can use or take inspiration from:

-We use anonymous metrics to understand how you use your website and where our traffic comes from.
+*We use anonymous metrics to understand how you use your website and where our traffic comes from.
 We use this insight to improve our website and create a better experience for visitors.
-We do not track you, serve personalized advertising, or sell the data to anyone.
+We do not track you, serve personalized advertising, or sell the data to anyone.*

-Our website is powered by Simple Analytics, a privacy-friendly web analytics provider.
-You can learn more about Simple Analytics on its website.
+*Our website is powered by Simple Analytics, a privacy-friendly web analytics provider.
+You can learn more about Simple Analytics on its website.*